Career growth strategies: a research-backed framework for every stage

 1. Identify your current career stage (early, mid, senior, or pivot) to determine which strategies apply.

-2. Score yourself on all four Compass dimensions (Skills, Visibility, Relationships, Positioning) using a 1-10 scale.
+2. Score yourself on all four Compass dimensions (Skills, Visibility, Relationships, Positioning) using the 1-10 rubric above.

 3. Identify your lowest-scoring dimension as your primary growth bottleneck for this quarter.